 All of the broadsides and posters are stored in closed stacks and must be requested via call slips at the New Jersey Room reference desk.

 Online checklists exist for portions of the collection:

-Online checklists exist for two categories in the collection:
+Online finding aids exist for two categories in the collection: